-5. Event System
+6. Event System

-- System for direct peripheral-to-peripheral communication and signaling
+- · System for direct peripheral-to-peripheral communication and signaling

-- Peripherals can directly send, receive, and react to peripheral events
+- · Peripherals can directly send, receive, and react to peripheral events

-- CPU independent operation
+- CPU and DMA controller independent operation

 - 100% predictable signal timing

 - Short and guaranteed response time

-- Four event channels for up to eight different and parallel signal routings and configurations
+- Eight event channels for up to eight different and parallel signal routings and configurations

-- Events can be sent and/or used by most peripherals, clock system, and software
+- · Events can be sent and/or used by most peripherals, clock system, and software

-- Additional functions include
+- · Additional functions include

 - Quadrature decoders

 - Digital filtering of I/O pin state

-- Works in active mode and idle sleep mode
+- · Works in active mode and idle sleep mode

 The event system enables direct peripheral-to-peripheral communication and signaling.
 It allows a change in one peripheral's state to automatically trigger actions in other peripherals.
 It is designed to provide a predictable system for short and predictable response times between peripherals.
-It allows for autonomous peripheral control and interaction without the use of interrupts CPU resources, and is thus a powerful tool for reducing the complexity, size, and execution time of application code.
+It allows for autonomous peripheral control and interaction without the use of interrupts, CPU, or DMA controller resources, and is thus a powerful tool for reducing the complexity, size and execution time of application code.
 It also allows for synchronized timing of actions in several peripheral modules.